Agent (interface)

 Here's how you might implement your own Agent:

-import { Agent, GenerateTextResult, StreamTextResult } from 'ai';
+import { Agent, GenerateTextResult, StreamTextResult } from 'ai';import type { ModelMessage } from '@ai-sdk/provider-utils';

 All SDK utilities that accept an agent—including createAgentUIStream, createAgentUIStreamResponse, and pipeAgentUIStreamToResponse—expect an object adhering to the Agent interface.